Sursum corda (Elgar)

 Sursum corda, Op.
 11 is a musical work by the English composer Edward Elgar for strings, brass, timpani and organ, composed in 1894.
 The composer dedicated it to his friend Henry Dyke Acland (1850-1936), an amateur cellist who was his golfing companion, manager of the Worcester Old Bank in Malvern, and son of Henry Acland.

 It was first performed at Worcester Cathedral on 9 April 1894, under the baton of Hugh Blair, organist of the cathedral.
-The composer was absent from this performance due to the ill health.
+The composer was absent from this performance due to ill health.
 Its first London performance took place at a Queen's Hall Promenade Concert on 21 September 1901.

 The title translates from the Latin to read, "Lift up your hearts".

 Instrumentation

 The work is scored for strings, 2 trumpets in B♭, 4 horns in F, 3 trombones, tuba, timpani and organ.